MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/stop-aksedgenode.md

 # Stop-AksEdgeNode

 Stops the node VM if it's currently started.
-This is an asynchronous call and does not wait for the Kubernetes endpoint to be available.
-This would mean that you will have a wait for a while before the Kubernetes endpoint is made available.
+This cmdlet is an asynchronous call and doesn't wait for the Kubernetes endpoint to be available.
+You'll have a wait for a while before the Kubernetes endpoint is made available.

 ## Syntax